MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaVersioning.md

 The presumption is that clients consuming OMC-JSON will need to parse a payload to act on it appropriately, for example by mapping its property values to an internal data model.
 Although many entities share a set of common properties, each has specific meaning and typically unique properties.
 Therefore, the consumer should be expected to need a separate means to parse each entity type.

-- With the exception of the limited set of required properties, there is no expectation that any specific property will be in present in payload.
+- With the exception of the limited set of `required` properties, there should be no expectation that any specific property will be in present in payload.
 - A property key may be present and set to `null`.
 - A property that is an array, may have an empty array.
 - Generally, the parser for each entity will be versioned to match a schema version: